nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://wordpress.org/support/plugin/s3-image-optimizer

 == Changelog ==

+= 1.1 =
+* table updates more efficient and robust, searches by id first, and only by path if that fails
+* fixed potential issue with images optimized by url not being stored in database

 = 1.0 =
 * fixed issues with checking that a constant is empty in PHP <5.5